 Low Vision evaluations take about one and one half hours and patients are actually able to see how much improvement can be made during the examination.
 That way, there is no guessing whether or not the patient can be helped.

 Our toll free nationwide number is 1-866-771-2040.
-When you call to request information, Dr. Fields or Judy Piazza, Low Vision coordinator, will personally return your call to determine if he can help you before you make an appointment.
+When you call to request information, Dr. Fields will personally return your call to determine if he can help you before you make an appointment.

-Call for a FREE phone consultation.
+Call for a Complimentry phone consultation.
 I’ll let you know if I can help.